Having set up your automated candidate engagement messages, you can review specific data sets in the engagement reporting dashboard.

 There are three separate data blocks within the page.

-The top data block:
+The top data section

-This block tells you:
+This tells you:

 - How many candidates were approached in the provided time span and what percentage of you overall talent pool is that